nikosrossolatos/surge-client/README.md

 Just copy paste the above code and it will work out of the box.

 Surge-client is built using browserify and includes SockJS library.
-Minified it is 70kB.
+Minified it is 70kB (including SockJS).

 > You should not use the default surge-server for production purposes.